AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/bestiary/fey/meenlock-vgm.md

 Meenlocks give other creatures the creeps and project a supernatural aura that instills terror in those nearby.
 So evil and twisted are they that a palpable sense of foreboding haunts those who intrude upon a meenlock lair.
 Inside the warren, black moss covers every surface, muffling sound.
 A large central chamber serves as the meenlocks' den, where they torment captives.

-During the day, meenlocks confine themselves to their dark warrens.
-At night, they crawl out of their tunnels to torment sleeping prey, particularly those who seem to embody all that is good in the world.
-Meenlocks like to paralyze creatures with their claws, drag them back to their hidden den, beat them unconscious, and telepathically torture them over a period of hours.
-A humanoid that succumbs to this psychic torment undergoes a transformation into an evil, full-grown meenlock (see the "Telepathic Torment" sidebar).

 ## Dark Dwellers

 A meenlock shuns bright light.
 It can supernaturally sense areas of darkness and shadow in its vicinity and thus is able to teleport from one darkened space to another-enabling it to sneak up on its prey or run away when outmatched.